Mustangs Are Public Property On Public Land

 I drove out of Phoenix this week and stumbled across some small herds of wild horses.
 It’s been years since I last saw mustangs in Colorado.
 This treat really recharged my own spirit.

 I’ve always loved horses.
 I rode competitively as a kid in small western events.
 I showed my horses in 4-H until I switched to sports.
 Then I grew older and grew away from my horses and I still regret it to this day.
 Like others, I just ignorantly assumed life was good for the horses of the world, while I spent my time defending abandoned kids and endangered species.

 Unfortunately, the majority of mustangs are not roaming free like this mare and yearling above (but they must fight for their lives every day).
-Thousands of mustangs are locked up in stark corrals with no break from the wind or the sub-zero nights like those in the photo below.
+Thousands of mustangs are locked up in stark corrals with no break from the wind or the sub-zero nights.
 They don’t have a fighting chance.
 It’s totally up to their caretakers and mother nature.

 It’s a complicated issue.
 But we’re talking about public lands and public property.
 We’re talking about taxpayer dollars being used to subsidize the private interests of a few oil and gas companies, agricultural interests and a few hunters.
 We have a wild horse and burro program that is misguided at best.
 Even the National Academy of Sciences has recommended ending the program and the Government Accounting Office has documented the waste.
 The time for reform is now.